alyssamichelle/egghead-store/README.md

 # create t-shirt product
 # get products by type
 # make styles work for any product page

+# update to ng6

+# create cart view

+# add animation when product gets added to cart

 # get add to cart working on t-shirts